Developed by Ibrahim Halloun

 |Level||Intro college, High school|

 This is the second highest level of research validation, corresponding to at least 5 of the validation categories below.

 Research Validation Summary

 - Student interviews

 - Appropriate statistical analysis

 - At multiple institutions

 - Peer-reviewed publication

-The multiple-choice questions on the IBCDC were developed based on a taxonomy of relevant topics decided by experts in physics, and subsequently underwent expert review.
-The IBCDC was given to over 2500 high school and introductory college students, at many institutions in the US and Lebanon in several phases.
+Most of the multiple-choice questions on the IBCM were taken from the FCI and MDT.
+Eight of the IBCM questions were newly created by the developer.
+The IBCM underwent expert review and was given to over 2500 high school and introductory college students, at many institutions in the US and Lebanon in several phases.
 A subset of students was interviewed about their responses.
-The questions were revised, given to a new group of students, and tested again in student interviews.
+The questions were revised, given to a new group of students, and again tested in student interviews.
 Appropriate statistical analysis of reliability was conducted, and reasonable values found.
 Males were found to outperform females.
-The IBCDC has been given to over 2500 students.
+The IBCM has been given to over 2500 students.
 There are no peer-reviewed publications about this assessment.

 From: Halloun, I. A. (2007).
 Evaluation of the Impact of the New Physics Curriculum on the Conceptual Profiles of Secondary Students.
 Beirut, Lebanon.